Members of the SSCPP Steering Committee

 Kathleen Considine, M.S.W., is a family member.
 Kathleen serves on the Executive Committee of NAMI Mass, where she chairs its Support & Education Committee, as well as on various mental health advisories, including the Plymouth Mental Health Court, the Plymouth County Jail, the Plymouth School District and the Plymouth Coalition for Suicide Prevention.
 She is a long-time teacher of the NAMI Family-to-Family Course and a trained NAMI “Basics” Educator.
 Kathleen facilitates a semi-monthly support group for family caregivers for NAMI Plymouth.

 Nancy’s diverse healthcare experience includes medical practice management and laboratory accreditation.
 Nancy was the program manager of the DPH funded Women’s Health Network/Men’s Health Partnership Programs at Signature Healthcare Brockton Hospital for ten years.
 During this time, she was an active member of the Greater Brockton CHNA 22 and served on the steering committee and as vice chair.

-Tina Dwyer spent over 15 years working as a Registered Nurse in upstate New York, Long Island Connecticut, Texas and Western Massachusetts.
+Tina Dwyer spent over 15 years working as a Registered Nurse in upstate New York, Long Island, Connecticut, Texas and Western Massachusetts.
 During this period of time she had the opportunity to work in various and different health care settings.
 In 1993 she returned to the South Shore with her family and quickly became entrenched in the community, recognizing the value of community based nursing, health promotion and prevention and working in an ever changing health care environment.
-Tina joined South Shore Health System over ten years ago with the role of engaging the community, working together as patients transition from inpatient to homecare and helping to prevent need for acute hospitalizations.
+Tina joined South Shore Health over 16 years ago, working inside South Shore Health and with the community to break down the barriers to healthcare, with a strong focus on Health Equity and the social determinants of health.
 Working with South Shore Community Partners in Prevention (CHNA 23) allows her to not only fulfill her professional role but her personal commitment of community engagement at the heart of all efforts to impact positive change.
 Tina earned her Bachelors of Science degree in Nursing, Emerging Leaders Graduate Certificate in Community Health Administration and a Master’s in Business Administration.

 Michael Jackman is the District Director for Congressman Bill Keating (MA-09).
 He has served in this position since January 2011.

 Prior to his federal service, Mike was the Director of School Programs for the Norfolk District Attorney’s office (2002-2010).
 In that capacity, he worked with school personnel and community groups to develop substance abuse prevention, domestic violence awareness, and bullying prevention programs.
-He also served as Chair of the Blue Hills CHNA (CHNA 20) and Vice –Chair of the Greater Brockton CHNA (CHNA 22).
+He also served as Chair of the Blue Hills CHNA (CHNA 20) and Vice Chair of the Greater Brockton CHNA (CHNA 22).

 Siobhan McKay is a Registered Nurse for the Department of Developmental Services in the Plymouth Area Office.
 She started her nursing career in 2008 working on a 32 bed cardiac medical unit.
 Wanting more of a care continuum role with patients she started providing health care coordination at a residential agency for individuals with developmental disabilities.
 For the last seven years she has worked for the Department providing consultation, education, safeguarding and advocacy for individuals with intellectual and developmental disabilities.
-Siobhan has been a member of the CHNA since 2011 and a member of the Health Literacy subcommittee for the several years.
+Siobhan has been a member of the CHNA since 2011 and a member of the Health Literacy subcommittee for the past several years.

 “I am interested in continuing to be on the Steering Committee because I believe in reaching out to the community and helping to identify the needs and work that needs to be accomplished.
 I feel privileged to be working with outstanding and committed professionals on the committee.
 They share the same passion.